 These results are quite spectacular.
-Depending on the dataset used, their 'preferred' estimate of ECS is either 1.5°C or 1.66°C. Two years later, the IPCC, in AR6, decided that the best estimate for ECS is 3°C, so (almost) double the value found by Lewis and Curry 2018 and far outside its likely range of 1.35-2.15°C. Moreover, the AR6 historical period ECS best estimate using the same 'energy budget' method as Lewis and Curry (2018) is even higher, at 3.5°C.19 So apparently, the IPCC has reasons to dismiss the 2018 results of Lewis and Curry.
-What are those reasons?
+Depending on the dataset used, their 'preferred' estimate of ECS is either 1.5°C or 1.66°C. Two years later, the IPCC, in AR6, decided that the best estimate for ECS is 3°C, so (almost) double the value found by Lewis and Curry and far outside the likely range of 1.35-2.15°C of Lewis and Curry.
+So apparently, the IPCC has reasons to dismiss the results of Lewis and Curry.
+What are those reasons.
+Now it becomes really fascinating.
+The IPCC invoked a so-called 'pattern effect' to dismiss the 'low' estimates based on the historical period.
+Here is what they write in the executive summary of chapter 7 in AR6 (our bold):